fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/get_value.md

    ConverterType<ValueType>::from_node(*this, ret);
    return ret;
    ```
    This library implements conversions from a node to a number of STL container types and scalar types. (see the notes down below)
+   Note that ValueType cannot be either a reference, pointer or C-style array type except `std::nullptr_t`.
 2. a [fkyaml::basic_node](./index.md) object
    The function is equivalent to executing
    ```cpp